 But what has the Arabs flocking to this small corner of the desert is the centrepiece event – the Camel Mazayan – a beauty contest for camels.
 This is no laughing matter, rather it’s taken very seriously by the owners.
 There are daily prizes of 4×4’s to be won and some serious cash exchanged – upwards of a million dirhams for the best breeding camels!

 It is worth the long drive into the desert for all the family to enjoy this event first hand and get a true taste of what Bedouin life was like.
 Although much of the proceedings are conducted in Arabic, the local representatives couldn’t be more hospitable to overseas visitors, trying to explain the process and making you feel very welcome at their event.

-The Palio di Siena (Tuscany) is a famous traditional bareback horse race that takes place twice a year during the summer.
+The Palio di Siena (Tuscany) is a famous traditional bareback horse race that takes place twice every summer, once in July and once in August.
 For over 300 years, the champions of the 17 historic districts of Siena have been competing in the city’s beautiful main square.

 The giant kite festival boasts a launching that is one of the most beautiful sights you will see in Central America.
-Local media interviews both the natives and the foreigners who travel from all over Guatemala to participate.
-The kites are judged on creativity and length of flight, and have taken weeks and even months to build.
+The kites are judged on creativity and length of flight, and have taken weeks or even months to build.

 Kids will love the fair food, festive atmosphere, and the multitudes of families who come to witness this unique celebration of Dia de los Muertos, one that has happened in one form or another for centuries.

 The Jodhpur RIFF, India

 This fantastic family-friendly festival is a truly unique experience.
 Originally established in 2007 to revitalise Rajasthan’s music and arts heritage, the Rajasthan International Folk Festival (RIFF) brings together more than 250 musicians and performing artists from across Rajasthan and around the world.